 Evidencing the above claim is an oft-cited paper from 2003 which sought to demonstrate US labour market discrimination.
 It found that applications for positions with stereotypical African American names were 50% less likely to receive call-backs as compared to applications with white sounding names.

-Additionally, other studies surrounding this subject have found that such discrimination can be explained by class-based discrimination rather than race-based discrimination.
-This is due to other studies finding no discrimination in these fields when utilising sophisticated sounding names for both the African American group and the white American group, unlike the aforementioned study which used stereotypical white sounding names and stereotypical black names that were lower class sounding.
+However, other studies surrounding this subject have found that such discrimination can be explained by class-based discrimination rather than race-based discrimination.
+This is due to other studies finding no discrimination in these fields when utilising sophisticated sounding names for both the African American group and the white American group, unlike the aforementioned study which used stereotypical white sounding names and black names that were stereotypically associated with lower classes.

 Finally, activists proclaim that the fact that African Americans receive 10% longer sentences than white Americans for the same crimes as proof of institutionalised racism in America’s judicial system.
 This claim is relatively undisputed, however, it can be argued that such an imbalance is not statistically significant enough to make such a drastic claim.